He's making a list – checking it twice. Oh, we don't mean Santa. We're talking about Cramer.

 #10 - GE

 And over the long-term, Cramer sees many other bullish catalysts too.
 "With a $229 billion backlog, I think the company can get its revenue growth up into the mid-single digits, which would be huge for GE's earnings," Cramer said "On top of that, management has some pretty aggressive cost cutting initiatives going.
-Also GE just boosted its dividend by 16% on Friday and the company already has a $10 billion buyback underway, and I could see that expanding over time, too, as the cash flow rises," Cramer said.
+Also GE just on Friday and the company already has a $10 billion buyback underway, and I could see that expanding over time, too, as the cash flow rises," Cramer said.

 (Check back tomorrow for two more names that made Cramer's 'nice' list.)